Criticism of multiculturalism: Diversity and social trust

-[W]e hunker down.
+Harvard professor of political science Robert D. Putnam conducted a nearly decade long study on how diversity affects social trust.
+In the presence of such ethnic diversity, Putnam maintains that "we hunker down.
 We act like turtles.
 The effect of diversity is worse than had been imagined.
 And it's not just that we don't trust people who are not like us.
-In diverse communities, we don't trust people who do look like us.
+In diverse communities, we don't trust people who don't look like us."